SakoDroid/telego/README.md

 2. **Markdown style formatting** : You can use markdown also to format your text or media caption.
 Write the text in markdown format and pass "MarkdownV2" or "Markdown" (according to the markdown syntax you've used) as the `parseMode` or `captionParseMode` arguements.
 See [telegram documentation for Markdown style formatting](https://core.telegram.org/bots/api#markdownv2-style).

 3. **Message entities** : Message entities can be used to format a text.
 Telego offers a tool for creating formatted texts called TextFormatter.
 Call `GetTextFormatter()` method.
 This method returns a TextFormatter that has a few methods for adding a styled text to the original text.
 TextFormatter assembles the text and returns it via `GetText()` method.
 You need to pass this text as the "text" or "caption" arguments and pass the returned value of `GetEntities()` method as the "entities" or "captionEntities" arguments of the `ASend` methods (located in advanced bot).
-The example below adds anormal text, a bold text, an italic text, a link, a mention and a spoiler to the text and sends it :
+The example below adds a normal text, a bold text, an italic text, a link, a mention and a spoiler to the text and sends it :

 ```go
 tf := bot.GetTextFormatter()